nexaitch/nxh-book-recs/README.md

 # nxh's Book Recommendations

 A list of helpful (and free!) online textbooks.
+In general these are ones I've read (feel free to make suggestions and pull requests, though do know that I will only add books I've read).

-TODO: short writeup for each book
+TODO: short writeup for each book, maybe a table of contents

 ## Computing